rob-luke/fnirs-apps-glm-pipeline/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4998538.svg)](https://doi.org/10.5281/zenodo.4998538)

-This [*fNIRS App*](http://fnirs-apps.org) will runs a GLM pipeline on your data and export channel level results per participant and a group level summary.
+This [*fNIRS App*](http://fnirs-apps.org) will runs a GLM pipeline on your data and export subject and group level results.

 **Feedback is welcome!!** Please let me know your experience with this app by raising an issue.